If you feel anxious or nervous whenever you get behind the wheel, then you are not alone.

 If someone cuts you up or is acting aggressively, try not to react to the situation or let yourself get stressed by it, it's just not worth it.

-You may have children with you in the car who are arguing amongst each other, or you may have someone critiquing your driving.
+You may have children with you in the car who are arguing with each other, or you may have someone critiquing your driving.
 Whatever it may be, try not to let the people you're with stress you out otherwise it makes the journey feel a whole lot longer than it already was.

 If the weather is rubbish, or the visibility is poor, it's easy to feel anxious because the conditions demand even more from you.
 If it's too much to take, then it's worth finding a safe space to stop to ride out the bad weather.